 You can always ask the receptionist or look at the board for upcoming events happening at the venue.
 You can also check their Facebook page for various events happening here

-Overall, I would say that Fabrika is very fresh and lovely place to stay.
-For the price you pay, you get an excellent service, clean rooms, and friendly atmosphere.
+Overall, I would say that Fabrika is a very fresh and lovely place to stay.
+For the price you pay, you get excellent service, clean rooms, and a friendly atmosphere.
 I have slept in many different hostels on two continents, and Fabrika is definitely on top of those lodgings.